 What's common among all these smart speakers is that they come with Google Assistant built-in – and the voice assistant is getting smarter all the time thanks to regular updates and machine learning capabilities.

-To that end, you can ask the smart speaker's inbuilt Google Assistant to give you the weather report, lower the thermostat for you when you leave your home, tell you a fact, or have it find that funny clip that had you in stitches last night and throw it onto your Chromecast.
+This means you can ask your Google Home speaker to give you the weather report, lower your smart thermostat for you when you leave your home, tell you a fact, or have it find the funny YouTube clip that had you in stitches last night and send it across to your Chromecast.

-That general problem – ”it works sometimes but not all the time” – isn’t just symptomatic of the $129 (£129/AU$199) Google Home; the Amazon Echo, the current smart home incumbent, is far from immune to them as well.
-In due time, both devices will get smarter, but for now they do make some errors.
+That general problem – something working sometimes, but not all the time – isn’t just symptomatic of the $89 / £89 / AU$128 Google Home; its biggest rival, the Amazon Echo, is far from immune to them as well.
+In due time, both devices will get smarter, but for now, they do make some errors.